roach-codes/PicVista/README.md

 ### Contributions and discussion guidelines

-🎊All conversations and communities on Dummygram agree to GitHub's [Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines) and [Acceptable Use Policies](https://help.github.com/en/github/site-policy/github-acceptable-use-policies).
+🎊All conversations and communities on PicVista agree to GitHub's [Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines) and [Acceptable Use Policies](https://help.github.com/en/github/site-policy/github-acceptable-use-policies).

 🎊Code of conduct is applied for all conversations that happen within the contributor community here on GitHub.